Find a Part Now

 Chinese market: Roewe 950

-The Roewe 950 is a licensed restyled Chinese version of the Buick LaCrosse produced by Roewe of SAIC.
-It is sold alongside the Buick LaCrosse in China, and has a price range similar to that of the LaCrosse.
-The sheet metal, while similar in appearance, is unique to the Roewe.
+The Roewe 950 was a licensed restyled Chinese version of the Buick LaCrosse produced by Roewe of SAIC.
+It was sold alongside the Buick LaCrosse in China, and had a price range similar to that of the LaCrosse.
+The sheet metal, while similar in appearance, was unique to the Roewe.

-In late February 2012, the Chinese government took the Buick LaCrosse (along with all other foreign vehicles) off of the list of vehicles approved for government procurement.
-Though popular among government officials the LaCrosse also thrives via private purchases.
-Effects on sales remains to be seen.
+In late February 2012, the Chinese government removed the Buick LaCrosse (along with all other foreign vehicles) from the list of vehicles approved for government procurement.
+Though popular among government officials, the LaCrosse also thrived via private purchases.

 2014 facelift

 Buick unveiled a revised 2014 LaCrosse at the 2013 New York Auto Show.
-Redesigned front and rear fascias, new wheel designs, a reconfigurable 8 inch TFT instrument cluster, semi-aniline leather seating, and radar- and camera-based safety features such as forward collision alert and side blind zone alert highlight the changes for this mid-cycle refresh.
+Redesigned front and rear fascias, new wheel designs, a reconfigurable eight-inch TFT LCD instrument cluster, semi-aniline leather seating, and radar- and camera-based safety features such as forward collision alert and side blind zone alert are among the most notable changes for this mid-cycle refresh.

 Production